peteradrichem/Xul/docs/xp.rst

 A result element can be pretty printed with the ``--pretty-element`` command-line option.

 .. warning:: The ``--pretty-element`` option removes all white space text nodes *before* applying the XPath expression.
-There will therefore be no white space text nodes in the results.
+Therefore there will be no white space text nodes in the results.

 Pretty print the latest Python PEP: